 Colorectal cancer is also called colon cancer, and is the cancer of the colon and rectum caused by polyps that grow and become cancerous.
+Colorectal cancer is more prevalent in older people, though it can happen at any age.
 Located at the lower part of your digestive system, colorectal polyps usually start as non-cancerous benign or tissue growth on the inner lining of the colon or rectum.
 Not all of these polyps develop into cancer.
-Colorectal cancer presents itself due to factors like genetics, lifestyle, age and diseases like diabetes.
+Healthcare providers have screening tests that can screen and detect these polyps before they can become cancerous.

 Biopsy